-- Homework assignments will be assigned on blackboard and will have to be submitted online.
-Students will work out your solutions on paper and submit scanned PDF copies - A group project will also be assigned towards the end of the semester which will involve reviewing a published research article and making a class presentation. (the grade for the project will be counted under homework) - All exams will be held online with the aid of the Respondus LockDown browser.
-The dates and times will be announced at the beginning of the semester.
-The exams will be deployed on blackboard and you can appear for the exam remotely.
-Your activity during the exam will be recorded.
-A trial test will be deployed in order for you to test your setup and get used to the process.
+- Homework assignments will be assigned on blackboard and will have to be submitted in class.
+Students will work out your solutions on paper, or print typed up document as per their preference - A group project will also be assigned towards the end of the semester which will involve reviewing a published research article and making a class presentation. (the grade for the project will be counted under homework) - All exams will be held in person.
 All exams will be open book and open notes.
-An exam absence will be scored as a zero, unless a justifiable excuse with appropriate documentation is presented to the instructor within one week following the exam.
+An exam absence will be scored as a zero, unless a justifiable excuse with appropriate documentation is presented to the instructor in a timely fashion.